mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 	+ Any member of the Senate with active voting rights has the right to request a vote of no confidence.
 	+ A vote of no confidence applies to Senators and Executive Board Officers.
 	+ The request for a vote of no confidence must be lodged in an open, regularly scheduled meeting of the Senate.
-		A. A Vote of No Confidence shall be requested by a voting member of the Senate under Public Comments.
+		+ A Vote of No Confidence shall be requested by a voting member of the Senate under Public Comments.
 	+ The vote of no confidence shall be taken at the next scheduled meeting after the initial request.
 	+ A two-thirds (2/3) vote of the Senate members present and voting shall be necessary to qualify as a "vote of no confidence."
-		A. Should the Vote of No Confidence be put forth against a voting member of the ASWVC Senate or the ASWVC Executive Board, that individual does not retain the right to vote in their own Vote of No Confidence.
+		+ Should the Vote of No Confidence be put forth against a voting member of the ASWVC Senate or the ASWVC Executive Board, that individual does not retain the right to vote in their own Vote of No Confidence.
 	+ A vote of no confidence shall result in a removal of office and the loss of voting rights.
 	+ A vote of no confidence is not subject to a presidential veto.
 	+ Any person who receives a vote of no confidence has the right to appeal to the ASWVC Advisor within five (5) business days.